 Hornet Spook Light in Missouri

-Several theories have been tossed out into the arena of explanation, but the lights still remain a mystery.
+Several theories have been tossed out into the arena of explanations, but the lights still remain a mystery.
 Even the Army Corp of Engineers studied the phenomenon and failed to provide a conclusive explanation.

-- Another theory suggested the lights were from luminescence. possibly created by organic matter.
+- Another theory suggested the lights were from luminescence, possibly created by organic matter.

 - The most plausible but unproved theory is an atmospheric electrical discharge from the shifting of tectonic plates along the New Madrid fault line.